arepo90/rescue_relay/wiki.md

 ### Constructor

+1. Initializes PortAudio with output messages silenced (Several information and warning logs appear otherwise, but are irrelevant to what is actually used).
+2. Runs `scanPorts()` function.
-1. Initializes the base, audio, and stream channels by creating `RTPStreamHandler` instances with the corresponding ports, and setting up the execution flags.
+3. Initializes the base, audio, and stream channels by creating `RTPStreamHandler` instances with the corresponding ports, and setting up the execution flags.
-2. Starts the Opus encoder and the PortAudio stream, which starts a recurring audio callback:
+4. Starts the Opus encoder and the PortAudio stream, which starts a recurring audio callback:
    1. If the stream is active, encodes the current audio sample using Opus and sends it through the audio channel.
    2. Otherwise, awaits the active flag.
-4. Initializes the base channel send thread, which runs in a loop for the program's lifetime:
+5. Initializes the base channel send thread, which runs in a loop for the program's lifetime:
    1. Copies ROS2 topic data from the internal buffers using _std::lock_guards_ with their corresponding _std::mutex_.
    2. Fills empty buffers with 0's to prevent out-of-bounds errors.
    3. Creates a `BasePacket` instance and fills it with the topic data.